DrC-Mbogho/DrC-Mbogho/README.md

 - 👋 Hi, I’m Dr Chao Mbogho
-- 👋 I have created this GitHub profile after succumbing to pressure to show that I am a real Computer Scientist.
+- 👋 I have created this GitHub profile after succumbing to pressure to show that I am a real Computer Scientist
 - 👀 I’m interested in Java Programming, SQL, Excel, Innovation, Research, and Mentorship
 - 🌱 I’m currently learning Advanced Excel, Advanced SQL, and Python
 - 💞️ I’m looking to collaborate on Excel, Java, Research.